Zcehtro/foobar2000-playlist-file-search-tool/README.md

 - **Search Mode**: Search for files in a source playlist and report their locations in other playlists.
 - **Replace Mode**: Replace file paths in playlists based on a source and replacement playlist.

+## Enhancements and optimizations

 - **Unwanted Playlists Filtering**: Automatically exclude unwanted playlists from processing.
 - **Environment Variable Support**: Use environment variables in the configuration file for dynamic paths.
+- **Reverse Content Indexing**: The script builds a reverse index of playlist content for faster lookups, significantly optimizing search operations.
+- **Progress Indicators**: Progress bars are displayed during indexing and search operations, providing real-time feedback to the user.
+- **Error Handling**: The script includes robust error handling, such as verifying file selections and ensuring source and replacement playlists have matching line counts.

 ## Requirements